sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 ## Contributing

 Contributions are welcome.
-By submitting code, you agree that your contributions will be licensed under the GPLv3.
+By submitting code, you agree that your contributions will be licensed under the MIT License.

 See `CONTRIBUTING.md` for details.